Constructing supersingular elliptic curves with a given endomorphism ring: Algorithm to associate elliptic curves to maximal orders

 We remark that by itself Conjecture~\ref{exists} is equivalent to the fact that Algorithm~1 halts for every maximal order $\OO$, but it does not allow us to make any statements about its running time.
-We hence stress that even termination is conjectural without assuming conditions~\eqref{mainconditions} or Conjecture~\ref{exists}.
+We hence stress that even termination is conjectural without assuming~\eqref{maininequality} or Conjecture~\ref{exists}.

-Lemma~\ref{lem:conditions} also tells us that $D_1D_2 < \frac{16}{3}p$ will always hold when $j(\OO)\in\F_p$.
+Lemma~\ref{lem:conditions} tells us that $D_1D_2 < 16p/3$ will always hold when $j(\OO)\in\F_p$.
 As remarked before, by finding an element $\pi \in \OO$ such that $\pi^2 = -p$, we can tell if we are in the case when $j(\OO)\in\F_p$.
 Hence, provided that it is computationally easier to determine the existence of such an element than to run the algorithm until $n = 5$, we could determine before running the algorithm if indeed $j(\OO)\in\F_p$.
-Unfortunately, the number of supersingular $j$-invariants in $\F_{p^2}$ is approximately $p/12$, and of these, only $H(-4p) = O(\sqrt{p}\log p)$ lie in $\F_p$, where $H(-4p)$ is known as the Hurwitz class number (see, for example, Theorem~14.18 of Cox~\cite{Cox}).
+Unfortunately, the number of supersingular $j$-invariants in $\F_{p^2}$ is approximately $p/12$, and of these, only $H(-4p) = O(\sqrt{p}\log p)$ lie in $\F_p$, where $H(-4p)$ is the Hurwitz class number (see, for example, Theorem~14.18 of Cox~\cite{Cox}).
 This shows that for a random maximal order $\OO\subset B_p$, we definitely do not expect that $j(\OO)\in \F_p$.
+On the other hand, if the order $\OO$ is input using the format in Ibukiyama~\cite{Ibukiyama} then we know $\sqrt{-p} \in \OO$ and so $j( \OO) \in \F_p$.